department-of-veterans-affairs/va.gov-team/products/caregivers/research/2024-09- Caregivers Study - form content and user interviews/convo-guide-cohort2.md

 ## Confrimation Page + Post Task Interview - 5 minutes
 - I'm going to share my screen with you for the final step of the form and I'll ask you some questions about it.
-- [show figma comp of production design version of confirmation page]
+- [show Figma comp of production design version of confirmation page]
 - Describe to me in your own words what this page is telling you happened and what comes next in this process.
 - If you had a magic wand and you were in a perfect world, what would you like to see here?
-What would you want to happen next?
+- What would you want to happen next?

+Thank you for that feedback, I am going to stop sharing my screen now and wrap up with a couple final questions.

+- What research would you do before applying and completing a form like this?
+- What are your thoughts on the amount of information provided in the caregivers pages of the form?
+- Is there any additional information about who qualifies as a primary and secondary caregiver that you would've liked to see?
+- [Prompt if needed: For example, would it be helpful to you to see eligibility information about the program when applying vs before-hand?]